-The Orange County Transportation Authority (OCTA) provides funding and assistance to implement multi-agency signal synchronization as part of the Measure M2 (M2) Regional Traffic Signal Synchronization Program (Project P).
-Annually, OCTA provides competitive capital grants specifically dedicated to the coordination of traffic signals across jurisdictional boundaries.
+The Orange County Transportation Authority (OCTA) provides funding and assistance to implement multi-agency signal synchronization as part of the Measure M2 (M2) Regional Traffic Signal Synchronization Program (RTSSP) (Project P).
+Annually, OCTA provides competitive grants specifically dedicated to the coordination of traffic signals across jurisdictional boundaries.
 The goal of Project P is to improve the flow of traffic by developing and implementing regional signal coordination that crosses local agencies' boundaries and maintains coordination through freeway interchanges, where possible.

-OCTA and local agencies have implemented signal synchronization for 69 projects that included 2,367 signalized intersections and 613 centerline miles of streets (Attachment A).
-The projects have improved travel times, reduced delays and congestion, and increased the number of successive green lights drivers see in daily commutes.
-The results of the program translate into direct cost savings for the motorist, with less fuel consumption, and a reduction of greenhouse gas (GHG) emissions.
+Since 2008, OCTA and local agencies have implemented signal synchronization for 89 projects that included 3,003 signalized intersections and 772 centerline miles of streets (Attachment A).
+The projects have improved travel times, reduced delays and congestion, and increased the number of successive green light drivers see in their daily commutes.
+The results of the program translate into direct benefits to motorists in time and cost savings from lower fuel consumption and a reduction of greenhouse gas (GHG) emissions.